guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 Tax you pay | - £2,086
 **Your total retirement income in your 60s** | **= £18,943**

-###What you do with your pension pot when you're 70
+###What you do with your pension pot when you’re 70

 Your pension pot has grown to £127,628 in the 5 years you left it untouched.
 You decide to take 25% tax free and re-invest the rest.